Skip to content

 C is a general-purpose programming language which according to one widely quoted but not very meaningful index is the second most popular programming language in the world today.
 It has a philosophy of simplicity and consistency.

-As with all programming languages the purpose of C is to unambiguously express an algorithm in a way that is easy for us to understand and modify.
+The purpose of C is to unambiguously express an algorithm and its data in a way that is easy for us to understand and modify.

 C's popularity has has spawned several off-shoots which are, with very few exceptions, super-sets of the original language, i.e. any valid C program will also be a valid program in any of those languages.
-These include C++ , C# (C-sharp) and Objective C, the main programming language used on the iPhone and iPad.
+These include C++ , C# (C-sharp) and Objective C, a programming language used on the iPhone and iPad (although Objective C is now being superceded by the Swift programming language).
 When looking for information on the Web or buying a course book be sure it is about the C programming language, not C++ or one of the other off-shoots.

 On the other hand, we can also use a C++ compiler as a C compiler provided we are careful only to use its C features, not any of the C++ extensions.
 (A compiler is a program that converts the human-readable program we have written into the executable program that will run on our computer.)